TimingJL/raddit/README.md

 	  <% end %>
 	</div>

 Let’s create a new user `Sign up`, then we can Upvote and Downvote again.
-And the edit and destroy links are gone because this is not my post.
+And the `edit` and `destroy` links are gone because this is not my post.
 Then commit

 	git add .
 	git commit -am ‘Added and setup acts_as_votable’ git checkout master
 	git merge add_acts_as_votable

 # Comment on boats
-we’re gonna make it so we can comment and the person who made that comment is able to delete the comment.
+We’re gonna make it so we can comment and the person who made that comment is able to delete the comment.
 So let’s create a new branch to do this.

 	git checkout -b add_comments

 To implemente it through the gem, we are going to create a scaffold	and do it ourself.

 	rails g scaffold Comment link_id:integer:index body:text user:references --skip-stylesheets

 Let’s create migration model as well as the views and stuff for us which is fantastic.

 	rake db:migrate

 ## Simple_form
-we’re gonna to user a gem called `simple_form` to make it easier.
+We’re gonna to user a gem called `simple_form` to make it easier.
 We paste the following gem to the `Gemfile` and run bundle install

 	gem 'simple_form', '~> 3.2', '>= 3.2.1'
 	bundle update
 	bundle install

 Then, first thing we need to do is add association between our comments and our links model.
 `app/models/link.rb`

 	class Link < ApplicationRecord
 		acts_as_votable
 		belongs_to :user